 Sea Salt & Pepper to taste

-How to serve: Plate the scrambled eggs on a plate, and top with tamarind sauce.
-Surround the eggs with a ring of brussels slaw.
-Enjoy the delicious texture combination and healthy flavors together!
+How to serve: Plate the scrambled eggs on a plate, and drizzle lightly with tamarind sauce.
+Surround the eggs with a ring of Brussel slaw.
+Enjoy the delicious texture and temperature contrasts, as well as these healthy flavors together!